 Elizabeth Lantz, flute

 Al Wojtera, percussion

 John Spuller, string bass

-The Sinfonietta’s program, unlike that of any other US-based performance ensemble, is an exciting journey through some of the best instrumental chamber music that Latin America has to offer.
-Across the more than ten pieces that make up the program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Ecuadorean indigenism, Chilean impressionism, Mexican folklorism, etc., and ending with a delightfully modern take on the tango by Argentine composer Federico Núñez.
-But having said all of this, one of our favorites is a piece from Venezuela, which was inspired by the unexpected beauty found along a path leading up to a mountain summit.
+The Sinfonietta’s repertoire, unlike that of any other US-based performance ensemble, is an exciting journey through some of the best instrumental music that the American hemisphere has to offer.
+Across the more than ten pieces that make up the program, the Sinfonietta will demonstrate its versatility by performing a representative cross section of the western hemisphere’s most important styles over the past one hundred thirty-five years, including Italianate opera overtures, Chilean impressionism, Guatemalan indigenism, Mexican folklorism, etc., as well as with a delightfully modern take on the tango by Argentine composer Federico Núñez, recently premiered by the Sinfonietta:

-Your audience will not only enjoy a truly unique concert experience, but also, will gain a greater appreciation of the richness and diversity of Latin America’s classical music.
+Your audience will not only enjoy a truly unique concert experience, but also, will gain a greater appreciation of the richness and diversity of our hemisphere’s classical music.

 Adequate lighting; 20’ x 20’ stage; tuned piano, music stands and straight-back chairs without arms.
 For more specific information, please review our technical rider.

 Because of the ensemble’s unique repertoire, fees may vary slightly, depending on the number of musicians involved.

 Concert and Master Class $3500.00 (Travel costs may be additional).